100mslive/100ms-docs/common/network.md

 100ms will automatically prioritize connections if network limits are reached.
 This prioritization can be controlled by developers using the dashboard or 100ms APIs.

-eg. A developer can prioritize host's screenshare higher than guests' videos.
+For example, a developer can prioritize host's screenshare higher than guests' videos.
 In low bandwidth constraints, guests' videos will be turned off, while host's screenshare will remain.